 Use this map of Malta as a reference to plan out your journey.

-Balzan, Attard and Lija form “The Three Villages” of Malta that sit within the centre of the island.
+Balzan, Attard and Lija form “The Three Villages” of Malta which sits within the centre of the island.
 While not overly abundant on sites, this is a quiet and picturesque area to drive through, lined with classical structures and the San Anton Palace and Gardens; which accommodates up to this day, the Presidential Palace.

 You can take a horse and cart ride around the old walled capital of Malta that is full of architectural goodness, but I much preferred to walk and admire it all more closely.
 Mdina is also home to the best chocolate cake on the island, which can be found at the Fontanella Tea Gardens – be sure to get a good seat to secure a sweeping view of the island.